MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-IX-National-Oceanic-Atmospheric-Administration-Department-Commerce/subchapter-B-Ocean-Coastal-Resource-Management/part-922-National-Marine-Sanctuary-Program-Regulations/subpart-I-Grays-Reef-National-Marine-Sanctuary/section-922.92.md

 ##### § 922.92 Prohibited or otherwise regulated activities—Sanctuary-wide. #####

 Link to an amendment published at 88 FR 966, Jan.
 6, 2023.Link to an amendment published at 88 FR 7357, Feb.
 3, 2023, delaying the above amendment until Apr.
-7, 2023.
+7, 2023.Link to an amendment published at 88 FR 19826, Apr.
+4, 2023.

 (a) Except as specified in paragraphs (b) through (d) of this section and in § 922.94 regarding additional prohibitions in the research area, the following activities are prohibited and thus are unlawful for any person to conduct or to cause to be conducted within the Sanctuary: